MNCHr/ngsdn-tutorial/README.md

 **Note for Windows users**: all scripts have been tested on macOS and Ubuntu.
 Although we think they should work on Windows, we have not tested it.
-For this reason, we advise Windows users to prefer Option 1.
+For this reason, we advise Windows users to prefer Option 1 (downloading a VM).

 ## Get this repo or pull latest changes